joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 Getting into a habit of creating psuedocode will help you in the longrun, especially with larger projects.

 ### Side note: Doubles vs. Floats
-I didn't really go over floats in last week's review, so I figured I might as well cover them a bit here.

-A nice reference is [this](http://www.learncpp.com/cpp-tutorial/25-floating-point-numbers/).
+I didn't really go over floats in last week's review, but a nice reference is [this](http://www.learncpp.com/cpp-tutorial/25-floating-point-numbers/) if you would like know about the differences between the two.

 ### Chapter 3
 Below are the topics from chapter three, with brief descriptions per topic.